Give us a buzz

 Wildlife Gardening for September

-• To avoid disease, bird baths should be kept clean and topped up with fresh water.
+• Continue to keep your bird baths clean and topped up

-• Leaving some seed heads on plants helps feed birds but also adds winter interest in the garden.
+• Leave some seed heads on plants as this helps feed birds and can also add some interest in the garden

 • Cover you pond with netting to stop leaves falling in